H2020-newTRENDs/FLEX/README.md

 - find alternative profiles for DHW and electricity for single households (can profile generator generate many profiles simultaneously)
 - integrate other heating systems (no HP) and get Water source Heat pump to work
+- implement vacation weeks with no one at home!
+- hot water could be drawn from tank in simplified way?
+- integrate a probability function for DHW consumption

 #### 2.1 Songmin